mratsim/Arraymancer/README.md

 Why not use in a language as productive as Python and as fast as C?
 Code once, and don't spend months redoing the same thing at a lower level.

+### Can be distributed almost dependency free

+Arraymancer models can be packaged in a self-contained binary that only depends on a BLAS library like OpenBLAS, MKL or Apple Accelerate (present on all Mac and iOS).

+This means that there is no need to install a huge library or language ecosystem to use Arraymancer.
+This also makes it naturally suitable for resource-constrained devices like mobile phones and Raspberry Pi.

 ### Bridging the gap between deep learning research and production
 The deep learning frameworks are currently in two camps:
 - Research: Theano, Tensorflow, Keras, Torch, PyTorch